Ice base for milk ice: substitute for egg yolk in ice

 Mix

-Although it is not a great art, but here is a little tutorial on how to make the Ice base manufactures:
+Even though it's not a great art, here's a little tutorial on how to make the ice cream base:

 - Weigh out all ingredients.
 In particular, the small amounts of locust bean gum and guar gum should be weighed out as accurately as possible.
 For this purpose a Fine balance* advantageous.

-- Place in an airtight container and mix well by shaking intensively.
+- Place in an airtight container and shake vigorously to mix well.

-50 g Ice base are needed for 500 g ice cream.
+50 g of ice cream base are needed for 500 g of ice cream.

 Inulin

-Inulin is a mixture of different sugar components and is often used as a prebiotic additive.
-This means that it is indigestible, but has a positive effect on the intestinal flora.
+Inulin is a mixture of different sugar building blocks and is often used as a prebiotic additive.
+This means that it is indigestible but has a positive effect on the intestinal flora.
 It is found in various plants, e.g. in chicory or Jerusalem artichoke.
-Inulin does not influence the sugar level, so it is also suitable for diabetics.
+Inulin does not affect the sugar level, so it is also suitable for diabetics.

 Inulin allows us to save a certain amount of fat and sugar.